the-turing-way/the-turing-way/book/website/project-design/sdpm/sharing-sensitive-data.md

 For example, you should consider whether the data can be adequately anonymised, and whether anonymised data will remain useful (see also {ref}`Barriers to data sharing<rr-rdm-sharing>`Open Research Chapter).
 After applying methods to de-identify and anonymise sensitive data, there may still be a risk of re-identification (see {cite}`Meyer2018personaldata`).

-An additional safety measure, or alternative to anonimisation, is applying access controls to ensure the data are shared appropriately and securely.
+An additional safety measure, or alternative to anonymisation, is applying access controls to ensure the data are shared appropriately and securely.
 This may involve finding a data repository which can provide suitable access controls (see [here](https://osf.io/tvyxz/wiki/8.%20Approved%20Protected%20Access%20Repositories/) for a list of protected Access Repositories).
 These repositories can provide access to the metadata of the project, which allows others to find and {ref}`cite the data<cm-citable-cite>`.
 Restricted/conditional access also provides potential re-users with the information they need to access the data, making the data {ref}`FAIR <rr-rdm-fair>`.